mathster101/Mathster_FIR/README.md

 # Mathster_FIR
 *Basic implementation of an FIR filter

-*Array of coefficients can be calculated here -> [https://www.arc.id.au/FilterDesign.html] *Copy the generated coefficients into the code
+*Array of coefficients can be calculated here -> [https://www.arc.id.au/FilterDesign.html]

+*Copy the generated coefficients into the code

-*USes circular buffers for enhanced speed
+*Uses circular buffers for enhanced speed